 When constituents click the link, they'll be guided through the permitting process from start to finish.

 And you'll be able to see everything your constituents are doing from your admin dashboard.

-You can also revisit the workflow to get more insights about how it's being used, how much revenue you're generating, and more.
+You can also visit the Overview tab on the Edit workflow screen (after the workflow has been published) to get more insights about how it's being used, how much revenue you're generating, and more.

 Every public CityGrows process automatically creates basic open data - no need to send things to a separate open data portal.
 You control which fields and information are included in the public open data when you set up your Workflow.
 And for people who still really feel more comfortable with paper, there's always an option to download a PDF record of their application.